• Skip to primary navigation

 Why Companies Use B2B Payment Gateway Software

 There are many upsides to billing and invoicing software—especially for B2B payment processing.
-In addition to streamlining operations, other key advantages to adopting a digital solution include:
+In addition to streamlining operations, other key advantages of adopting B2B payment gateway software include:

 Improve Cash Flow

-Starting a small business can be risky.
-Especially considering the failure rate sits at about 50% after five years.
+Starting a small business can be risky, especially considering the failure rate consistently sits at about 50% after five years.
 One of the top reasons a company doesn’t make it is because they have cash flow issues.

 Automating B2B processes (rather than relying on paper checks to make/receive payments) allows you to easily identify patterns in the cash flow.
-This helps to make smarter decisions about where you spend/save and when.
+This helps you make smarter decisions about where and when you spend/save.

 Using a payment software platform enables a business to generate reports that give you an overview of the AP and AR processes.
-This top-down transparency means you identify merchants that pay regularly and those that pay late, then handle those relationships accordingly.
+This top-down transparency means you identify merchants that pay regularly and those that pay late, and then you can handle those relationships accordingly.

 Simplify Accounting